intridea/stately/README.md

 ##About Color Coding in this D3-powered Version

 Color of each state is set by assigning a css class to it.
 The class is the value in the data point column with all white spaces removed and text lowercased. e.g. Map 1 and 2 assigns either .true or .false to each state.
-Map 3 assigns .red, .blue or .na to each state.
+Map 3 assigns .rep, .dem or .na to each state.
 Then, you define the color for each class in _customization.scss.
 This gives flexibility in styling the maps.
 No need to edit the drawMap() function to change style.

 ##Resources